Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 9 Desember 2024 01.32.44 UTC
+- WIB: Senin, 9 Desember 2024 02.19.19 UTC
-- WITA: Senin, 9 Desember 2024 02.32.44 UTC
+- WITA: Senin, 9 Desember 2024 03.19.19 UTC
-- WIT: Senin, 9 Desember 2024 03.32.44 UTC
+- WIT: Senin, 9 Desember 2024 04.19.19 UTC

 Kutipan Inspiratif:
-"True friends are never apart.
-Maybe in distance, but not in heart."
+"If we continue to develop our technology without wisdom or prudence, our servant may prove to be our executioner."

-Kategori: friendship
+Kategori: technology